 Directed by Tod Williams.

-Starring John Cusack, Samuel L. Jackson and Isabelle Fuhrman.
+Starring John Cusack, Samuel L. Jackson, Isabelle Fuhrman, and Owen Teague.

 When a powerful signal is broadcast across mobile networks worldwide, cell phone users’ minds are instantly and dangerously re-programmed.
 Heading north through New England in search of his wife and son, Clay Riddell (Cusack) is joined by a group of survivors hoping to fend off the bloodthirsty and hyper-connected “phoners.”